myungsunpark-o/myungsunpark-o.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
-My research goal is to implement **human-like dexterous manipulation in robotic hands**, enabling them to perform diverse tasks even in uncertain, dynamic, and contact-rich environments by leveraging precise motion, sophisticated sensing, and high-level intelligence.
+My research goal is to implement **dexterous manipulation in robotic hands**, enabling them to perform diverse tasks even in uncertain, dynamic, and contact-rich environments by leveraging precise motion, sophisticated sensing, and high-level intelligence.
 More specifically, I aim to realize **human-like physical AI** through the analysis of **human hand motion** and **tactile sensing**.

 <hr style="margin: 30px 0;" />